krishnavanvari/Survey-for-Young-People/Info.md

 # Survey for Young People

-# The-three-Fs-of-online-banking-Fabricated-Financial-Fraud
-Synthetic Financial Fraud Detection Using R

-### Anomaly Detection for Fraudulent Transactions

-Paysim synthetic dataset of mobile money transactions.
-Each step represents an hour of simulation.
-This dataset is scaled down 1/4 of the original dataset which is presented in the paper "PaySim: A financial mobile money simulator for fraud detection".
-We present a synthetic dataset generated using the simulator called PaySim as an approach to such a problem.
-PaySim uses aggregated data from the private dataset to generate a synthetic dataset that resembles the normal operation of transactions and injects malicious behaviour to later evaluate the performance of fraud detection methods.

 ### DATA DICTIONARY
-a

 #### MUSIC PREFERENCES
 | Sr. No | Column Name | Description | Data Type |
 | --- | --- | --- | --- |